Anarkali: Fictional portrayals

 Anarkali has been the subject of a number of Indian, Bangladeshi and Pakistani books, plays and films.
 The earliest, most-celebrated historical play about her, Anarkali, was written by Imtiaz Ali Taj in Urdu and performed in 1922.
 The play was made into a film Loves of a Mughal Prince, which was released in India in 1928 and stars Taj as Akbar.
-Another Indian silent film about the courtesan, Anarkali, was released in 1928 by R.S.
+Another Indian silent film about the tawaif, Anarkali, was released in 1928 by R.S.
 Choudhury, who remade it in Hindi with the same title in 1935.
 Bina Rai portrayed Anarkali in Anarkali, a 1953 Indian film.
 In 1955, Akkineni Nageswara Rao and Anjali Devi starred in Anarkali.
 Kunchacko directed Anarkali, an Indian Tamil-language film, in 1966.